Kotlin/KEEP/notes/value-classes.md

 So, it seems that turning existing immutable classes into value classes to enable their performance optimization will necessitate acceptance of some form of a breaking change in behavior for the existing code that relies on the identity of those existing immutable classes.
 Don’t write this kind of code.

-### Augmented mutating assignment operator
+### Augmented updating assignment operator

-Without 1st-class support for mutating functions, working with immutable data requires some boilerplate code.
-Today, a typical mutation operation on an immutable data structure, like `copy()` function in a data class, is declared to return an updated version of the data.
+Without 1st-class support for copying functions, working with immutable data requires some boilerplate code.
+Today, a typical updating operation on an immutable data structure, like `copy()` function in a data class, is declared to return an updated version of the data.
 Lots of operations on collections and other values are declared like that.
 Some of them, like arithmetic operators (`plus`, `minus`, etc), enjoy the benefits of Kotlin operator overloading.
 For example `BigInteger` instances (which are immutable) can be conveniently updated like this:

 ```kotlin
 myBigValue += increment // DRY shortcut to myBigValue = myBigValue + increment